Canaan Ene: 2023-2024

 In June 2023, Ene released a reggae cover of Men At Work's "Down Under" with Hawaiian band Kapena.
 Ene was also nominated in three categories at the Pacific Music Awards for "Best Pacific Language", "Best Pacific Roots/Reggae Artist' and "NZ On Air Best Pacific Music Video".

 In October 2023, Ene released "It's You", an original reggae song with Australian-based rap group STNDRD and reggae band Tomorrow People, which peaked at #4 on the Aotearoa Music Charts.

 In 2024, he released the single "Fijian Lewa", a collaborative release with Fijian artist Kuki and Jamaican artist Conkarah.

+2025-2026

+In January 2026, Ene collaborated with band Son & Water on their single “SAW,” their fourth project together.
+The song reached No. 2 on the Hot 40 chart, No. 1 on the Hot 20 Aotearoa chart, and No. 3 on YouTube’s Trending chart.
+It surpassed 400,000 streams on Spotify within 20 days of release.